MSBivens/learn-web3-dao-ipfs-practical/README.md

 Created as part of the [Learn Web3 DAO](https://www.learnweb3.io/) Junior Tack.

-This code was written for Level 7: Etherscan Verification
+This code was written for Level 7: IPFS Practical

 Public tutorial not available at the time of this writing.